 EULAs are no longer obscure boilerplate legalese, tucked at the end of an installer.
 They have become the front line in a new battle, not over software piracy, but over who controls the data, workflows, and ecosystems that shape the future of design.

-Autodesk’s apparent prohibition on AI training with customer outputs and Dassault Systèmes’ demand for a slice of developer revenues illustrates just how quickly the ground is shifting.
+In my view, as currently worded, Autodesk’s clause could be interpreted as a prohibition on AI training, although this may be counter to Autodesk’s intentions with regards to customer ‘outputs’.
+Furthermore, Dassault Systèmes’ demand for a slice of developer revenues illustrates just how quickly the ground is shifting.
 Contracts are no longer just protective wrappers around software; they are strategic levers which can be used to lock in customers and monetise ecosystems.

 This should concern everyone in AEC.
 Customers risk losing the ability to use their own project history to innovate, while mature developers face sudden, new revenue-sharing models that could undermine entire businesses.
 Left unchallenged, the result will be less competition, less innovation, and greater dependency on a handful of large vendors whose first loyalty is to shareholders, not users.